hectorpla/CBS/README.md

 + *snakes/plugins/search.py* a plug-in added to SNAKES, implementation of algorithms of sketch enumeration.

-- *synthesis.py* implementation of algorithms of concrete code geneartion and verification
+- *synthesis.py* includes the implementation of algorithms of concrete code geneartion and verification.

-- *data.py* defines data abstractions used in synthesis.py
+- *data.py* defines data abstractions used in synthesis.py.

+- *syn_with_gui.py* is a GUI module for the synthesizer.

+- *TEfixer.py* a program fixer module, which is a client of the Synthesis class.

+- *te_test* is a test for the TEfixer class.

 ## Examples
 Modify signature file name to target signature file name, and run the following command in terminal.